Park City Area: 1 Destination, 3 Ski Resorts

 Where to Stay

-To save on your Park City skiing getaway, be sure to ask about lodging and lift ticket packages, which many properties offer at a discounted rate.
+To save on your Park City skiing getaway, ask about lodging and lift ticket packages, which many properties offer at a discounted rate.
 Some visitors prefer to stay in Salt Lake City to enjoy big city nightlife and amenities before heading to Park City each day to hit the slopes.

-Don't Miss Destinations:
+Don't Miss Destinations

-Strap on some snowshoes or cross-country skis and explore the network of nearby trails with a guide.
-Explore this winter wonderland on a sleigh ride or try your hand at dog sledding behind a team of Siberian huskies.
+Skiing and snowboarding aren't the only options for outdoor fun nearby.
+Strap on some snowshoes or cross-country skis and explore nearby trails with a guide.
+Explore this winter wonderland on a sleigh ride or try dog sledding behind a team of Siberian huskies.
 Hop on a snowmobile and roar through the mountains on a guided tour or join an experienced fly-fishing guide to find out what's biting year-round.
 Soar high above the mountains with a hot air balloon ride or bring the whole family snow tubing.

 Spend your day like an Olympian at Utah Olympic Park.
-This 400-acre park is still used as a U.S. Olympic training site.
+This 400-acre park is still a U.S. Olympic training site.
 Sign up for a Comet Bobsled Ride and experience five G's of force with a professional bobsled pilot maneuvering around the track, reaching speeds of up to 60 mph (riders must be 16 or older and reservations are required).
-Wander through the free Alf Engen Ski History Museum or the 2002 Eccles Olympic Winter Games Museum, or enjoy other activities, including a drop tower and adventure courses.
+Wander through the free Alf Engen Ski History Museum or the Eccles 2002 Olympic Winter Games Museum, or enjoy other activities, including a drop tower and adventure courses.